 A study of Richard Russell's explanation as to why he did not desert the stock market after its triple top in 1949 anchors my belief even more securely.

-Thinking back about Russell's call had caught my attention from a recent post by Burt Coons -- Penname Plunger .
+Thinking back about Russell's call caught my attention from a recent post by Burt Coons -- Penname Plunger.
 Coons believes we're witnessing a "global synchronized market top," calling it "2019 -- The Year of the Bear Market."

 A strong case can be made that Rambus/Plunger are currently the most skilled purveyors of the chartists' craft in the business.
 Deserving of your consideration, you can read -- posted in the public space -- the full text of Plunger's most recent analysis here.

-Over the years, a number of market analysts continue to shape my approach to this often-frustrating, but if correctly-approached, rewarding market sector.
+Over the years, several market analysts continue to shape my approach to this often-frustrating, but if correctly approached, rewarding market sector.